freedomofpress/securedrop-client/README.md

 ## Export Archive Format

-Export archive format is defined as a gzipped tar archive whose extension ends with .sd-export.
+Export archive format is defined as a gzipped tar archive whose extension ends with `.sd-export`.

 ### Archive Contents

 Once extracted, the archive will contain two elements:

+`metadata.json`
-`metadata.json` : file containing export metadata, a file containing information about the archive and the export operation
+: file containing export metadata, a file containing information about the archive and the export operation

+`export_data`
-`export_data`: folder containing the raw files to export
+: folder containing the raw files to export

 Example archive structure: